-Behavioral Health is the full range of mental and emotional well-being – from the basics of how one copes with day-to-day challenges of life, including family relationships, to the treatment of mental illnesses, such as depression or personality disorder, as well as substance use disorder and other addictive behaviors.
+Behavioral Health is the full range of mental and emotional well-being, from the basics of how one copes with day-to-day challenges of life, including family relationships, to the treatment of mental illnesses like depression or personality disorders, substance use disorder, or other addictive behaviors.

-Maui Behavioral Health Resources is an umbrella organization of three nonprofit agencies: Maui Youth & Family Services, Aloha House and Malama Family Recovery Center (Malama Na Makua A Keiki).
-After operating independently for many years, the three agencies merged in 2008 to share and maximize limited resources and expertise, reduce overhead costs and eliminate service duplication.
+Maui Behavioral Health Resources is an umbrella organization made up of three nonprofit agencies: Aloha House, Malama Family Recovery Center, and Maui Youth & Family Services.
+After operating independently for many years, the three agencies merged in 2008 to share and maximize limited resources, reduce overhead costs, and eliminate service duplication.
 The three agencies work together to provide residential and outpatient behavioral health care and other related services to almost 8,000 individuals and families in the Maui community each year.

 Maui Youth & Family Services provides youth with opportunities to succeed within a safe and supportive environment.
-Our prevention programs help young people form strong social bonds and family foundations so they can make the right decisions regarding drugs, alcohol and other “high-risk” activities when they face peer pressure in high school.
-Our intervention programs help youth in situations beyond their control, whether because they are using/abusing drugs and/or alcohol, are homeless, in foster care or aging out of foster care, etc. By stepping in and providing the right guidance and programs on an individualized basis, we can ensure that these young people do not slip through the cracks.
-MYFS’ broad spectrum of services embraces young people and families in the community and addresses all types of needs related to physical safety, personal growth and mental and emotional stability.
-MYFS works with several organizations and programs in Maui County and the State of Hawaii, such as Parents and Children Together (PACT), the Judiciary, public schools, Friends of the Children’s Justice Center, Maui Homeless Alliance, the POI (Positive Outreach Intervention) Project and more.
+Our prevention programs help young people form strong social bonds and family foundations so they can make the right decisions regarding drugs, alcohol, and other “high-risk” activities when they face peer pressure.
+Our intervention programs help youth in situations beyond their control, whether they are using/abusing drugs and/or alcohol or are homeless, in foster care, or aging out of foster care.
+By stepping in and providing the right guidance and support programs on an individualized basis, we can ensure that these young people do not slip through the cracks and encounter further harm.
+MYFS’ broad spectrum of services embraces young people and families in the community and addresses all types of needs related to physical safety, personal growth, and mental and emotional stability.
+MYFS works with several organizations and programs in Maui County and the State of Hawaii, such as Parents and Children Together (PACT), the Judiciary, public schools, Friends of the Children’s Justice Center, Maui Homeless Alliance, the POI (Positive Outreach Intervention) Project, and more.